George Gorringe: Military career

-Execution of HJ van Heerden, Cape Rebel
+Execution of H. J. van Heerden

 On 2 March 1901, Gorringe, as a lieutenant-colonel, formed a military court on the farm Riet Valley, near Middelburg, Cape Colony to try, in absentia, Hendrik Jacobus van Heerden.
 The president of the court was Captain CE Wilson of the East Lancashire Regiment.
 Van Heerden was executed by firing squad shortly after the court had reached its decision.

 Following the execution, Gorringe made the following statement:

 "After the above Court had been held and the column I command were on the march towards Pearston I received by rider Lt Kirby's report.
 He was so badly wounded he could not attend.
 This report strictly confirmed Van Heerden's guilt and treachery and I caused it necessary to make a summary example on the spot.
 I could not wait for confirmation from higher authority as it was imperative that the enemy, then on the march to Pearston should be followed up without delay.
 I therefore confirmed the sentence which I ordered to be carried out without delay.
 I detached a squadron for that purpose."